omniscale/imposm3/README.md

 Go compiles to static binaries and so Imposm 3 has no runtime dependencies to Go.
 Just copy the `imposm3` binary to your server for deployment.
 The C/C++ libraries listed above are still required though.

+See `packaging.sh` for instruction on how to build binary packages for Linux.

 Usage
 -----